-Although EzSet+ calculates the delay settings for the individual speaker positions with very accurate results, the setting for A/V Sync Delay may only be done manually, since it requires that you observe the program material on your video display while adjusting the delay, if any, required for the specific source.
-Thus, even though you may have used EzSet+ for other delay settings, the A/V Sync Delay should still be configured as outlined below.
+The setting for A/V Sync Delay may only be done manually, since it requires that you observe the program material on your video display while adjusting the delay, if any, required for the specific source.
+The A/V Sync Delay should still be configured as outlined below.

-To re-synchronize the front, center and surround channels at first measure and note the distance from the listening/viewing position to the front, center, surround and surround back (if any) speakers in meters.
+To re-synchronize the front, center and surround channels at first measure and note the distance from the listening/viewing position to the front, center and surround (if any) speakers in meters.

 Due to the differences in the way each surround mode operates, the delay settings must be established individually for each surround mode.
 However, once the delay settings are configured for the version of the surround mode with the most channels, they need not be entered again for a version of that mode with fewer channels.
-For example, once the delay settings are established for Dolby Pro Logic IIx - Movie, they will be carried over to Dolby Pro Logic II - Movie mode.
-However, you will need to enter the delay settings separately for each variant mode, such as Dolby Pro Logic IIx - Music, Dolby Pro Logic IIx - Game, Dolby Pro Logic, Dolby 3 Stereo and Dolby Digital EX.
+However, you will need to enter the delay settings separately for each variant mode, such as Dolby Pro Logic II - Music, Dolby Pro Logic II - Game, Dolby Pro Logic, Dolby 3 Stereo.

 Delay times are adjustable for all surround modes.
-Although all channels will appear on screen with the default or previously entered distances, the menu system will only allow you to adjust the settings for those channels which are actually used by the current sur-round mode.
+Although all channels will appear on screen with the default or previously entered distances, the menu system will only allow you to adjust the settings for those channels which are actually used by the current surround mode.
 For example, when you are listening to music CDs using the CD input in DSP Surround Off mode, you may adjust the delay settings for the front left, front right and subwoofer channels only.
 The cursor will simply skip the other channels as you navigate through the menu.
-Therefore, the first time you adjust the delay settings, it is recommended that you select a 5.1-, 6.1- or 7.1-channel surround mode, depending on the number of speakers in your system.
+Therefore, the first time you adjust the delay settings, it is recommended that you select a 5.1-channel surround mode.
 For the purposes of setting the delay distances, the Logic 7 modes allow access to the settings for all channels without requiring that you play a source.